kuldeepdhadhwal/Exploratory-Data-Analaysis/README.md

 2. Data Cleaning.
 3. Data Visualization

-All Steps are done in this repository.
+All operations are performed on the data sets in the repository.